LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 To export code coverage results in XML format, load the `coverage_report.lgt` file before running the tests.
 A file named `coverage_report.xml` will be created in the same directory as the object defining the tests.
+The XML file can be opened in most web browsers (with the notorious exception of Google Chrome) by copying to the same directory the `coverage_report.dtd` and `coverage_report.xsl` files found on the `tools/lgtunit` directory.
+In alternative, a XSLT processor can be used to generate a `coverage_report.html` file instead of relying in a web browser for the transformation.

 Known issues